Gettysburg, Pennsylvania: Geography

 Gettysburg is located near the intersection of U.S. routes 15 and 30, approximately 25 mi west of York and 35 mi north of Frederick, Maryland.
 Rock Creek, a tributary of the Monocacy River and part of the Potomac River watershed, flows along its eastern edge.
 According to the United States Census Bureau, the borough has a total area of 4.3 sqkm, all land.

 Climate

-Gettysburg lies in the humid continental climate zone of northern and central Pennsylvania, just north of the humid subtropical zone of central Maryland, with hot, humid summers and cool winters.
+Gettysburg lies in the humid continental climate zone of northern and central Pennsylvania (although it would have a humid subtropical climate under the -3 °C isotherm), just north of the humid subtropical zone of central Maryland, with hot, humid summers and cool winters.
 On average, January is the coldest month, with an average temperature of 29.8 °F. Winters range from cool to moderately cold, with relatively frequent snowfalls.
 July is the warmest month, with an average temperature of 74.4 °F, and June is the wettest month.
 The hottest temperature recorded in Gettysburg was 104 F on July 16, 1988, while the coldest temperature recorded was -25 F on January 21, 1994.

 Pennsylvania's first on-farm methane digester was built near Gettysburg at the Mason-Dixon Farm in 1978, and generates 600KW.